Voter Registration &

 General Election Voter Information

 Being a civically engaged and informed student is vital for our communities to thrive at the local, state, and national level.
-Prior to the 2020 General Election, take a moment ensure you are registered to vote, check your voter status, find your polling location, and more.
+Take a moment to ensure you are registered to vote, check your voter status, find your polling location, and more.

-Even if you are unable to register to vote, there are still ways to exert your influence by attending public meetings, speaking at open forums, petitioning, grassroots organizing efforts, or attending a civic engagement event hosted by ASI Student Government.
-For more information regarding your rights to vote, visit the California Secretary of State website.
+Even if you are unable to register to vote, there are still ways to exert your influence by attending public meetings, speaking at open forums, petitioning, grassroots organizing efforts, or attending a civic engagement event hosted by Student Government.
+Sign up to stay connected and receive information on how you can be more civically engaged in your community.